 The visual appearance of the EWI system as a whole or on certain elevations may change over a period of time depending upon many factors such as:

-- Type of finish.
+- Type of surface texture of the slips.

 - Atmospheric pollution.

 - Proximity to traffic, industry, transport hubs.

-- · Proximity to foliage and open water.
+- Proximity to foliage and open water.

 - Design of the building.

 - Shading, especially on the Northern elevation.